-See Note 4 for an overview of the firm's fair value measurement policies and the valuation techniques and significant inputs used to determine the fair value of cash instruments.
+See Note 4 for an overview of the firm's fair value measurement policies, valuation techniques and significant inputs used to determine the fair value of cash instruments.

-Significant Unobservable Inputs
+Significant Unobservable Inputs for Cash Instrument Assets

-The table below presents the amount of level 3 assets, and ranges and weighted averages of significant unobservable inputs used to value level 3 cash instruments.
+The table below presents the amount of level 3 assets, and ranges and weighted averages of significant unobservable inputs used to value level 3 cash instrument assets.

-As of December 2021

-Amount or Weighted
+oer 2022

-\$ in million, except inputs Range Average
+\$ in millions Amount or Range Weighted Average

-Corporate debt instruments \$431
+Corporate debt instruments \$ 282

-Yield 1.8% to 4.3% 3.0%
+Yield 8.3% to 12.7% 11.2%

-Duration (years) 0.9 to 6.8 3.2
+Duration (years) 2.5 to 2.9 2.6

 Level 3 equity securities and commodities were not material and therefore are not included in the table above.
-Certain significant unobservable inputs for corporate debt instruments did not have a range as they pertained to individual positions and therefore are not included in the table above.

 - Ranges represent the significant unobservable inputs that were used in the valuation of each type of cash instrument. - Weighted averages are calculated by weighting each input by the relative fair value of the cash instruments. - The ranges and weighted averages of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one cash instrument.
 For example, the highest yield for corporate debt instruments is appropriate for valuing a specific corporate debt instrument but may not be appropriate for valuing any other corporate debt instrument.
-Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of level 3 cash instruments. - Increases in yield or duration used in the valuation of level 3 cash instruments would have resulted in a lower fair value measurement as of December 2021.
+Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of level 3 cash instruments. - Increases in yield or duration used in the valuation of level 3 cash instruments would have resulted in a lower fair value measurement as of December 2022.
 Due to the distinctive nature of each level 3 cash instrument, the interrelationship of inputs is not necessarily uniform within each product type. - Cash instruments are valued using discounted cash flows.

-Level 3 Transfers
+Level 3 Transfers for Cash Instruments